Top of Page

 We own network equipment; severs; construction, such as data centers; and assets such as software related to business mainly for network services and systems integration as well as back office systems and office facilities.
 We conduct impairment testing on these tangible and intangible assets if significant changes in business circumstances indicate that these may be recorded as impairment losses.

 We may record intangible assets such as goodwill and assets related to customer relationships on our consolidated balance sheets through capital transactions such as M&As.
-As of March 31, 2020, the total balance of our goodwill on our consolidated balance sheets was JPY6,082 million.
-The intangible assets that are subject to amortization such as customer relationships was JPY1,969 million.
-On our consolidated balance sheets as of March 31, 2020, intangible assets in relation to IIJ-Global and IIJ Technology Inc. (“IIJ-Tech”), a former subsidiary of IIJ which was merged in April 2010, were JPY1,048 million and JPY922 million, respectively.
+As of March 31, 2022, the total balance of our goodwill on our consolidated balance sheets was JPY9,479 million.
+Of these, major balances by cash generating units used for impairment assessment were JPY5,847 million for cash generating unit of network services and SI mainly, in Japan, and JPY3,397 million for cash generating unit of PTC, one of our overseas subsidiary.
+As of March 31, 2022, the intangible assets related to customer relationships that are subject to amortization was JPY1,502 million.
+Of these, intangible assets in relation to IIJ-Global and IIJ Technology Inc., a former subsidiary of IIJ which was merged in April 2010, were JPY644 million and JPY661 million, respectively.
 Although we have never recorded impairment loss on goodwill and customer relationships, if significant changes in business circumstances indicate that they may be impaired, we may conduct impairment testing and record loss as a result.

 IIJ, as well as some IIJ Group companies, completed of telecommunication business notifications to the Ministry of Internal Affairs and Communications (MIC) and operates in accordance with the Telecommunications Business Act.
 If we are said to have failed to protect the privacy of communications within our business operation or to have improper business operation procedures, that could cause the Minister for Internal Affairs and Communications to order us to improve such business operation procedures.

 As IIJ is a notified telecommunication business operator, compared to those operators who need to register with the MIC, supervision is relatively lax.
 However, the Telecommunications Business Act specifies that an operator that is designated by the Minister for Internal Affairs and Communications that provides reliable services to citizens may be given similar regulations to those required of registered telecommunications carriers.
-As of this document’s filing date, IIJ is not designated; however, the possibility of becoming designated in the near future has been increasing.
-After being designated, stronger supervision by regulators is expected, and if we fail to appropriately execute business matters, we could be ordered to improve our methods.
+As of this document’s filing date, IIJ is not designated; however, considering the current number of individual customer contracts, IIJ is highly likely to receive such a designation in the near future.
+After IIJ is designated, a stricter supervision by regulators is expected, and if we fail to appropriately execute business matters, we could be ordered to improve our methods.

 Additionally, in order to protect users, telecommunication business operators and their sales partners (brokers and other outsourcing resources) are subject to carry, for example, the obligation to explain important matters, the system to cancel initial contracts, and the obligation to observe sales partners’ operation, which are set forth by the Telecommunications Business Act.
-In addition to these, in order to create fare competition for mobile service market, there have been various regulations in placed in 2019 when offering mobile phones.
+In addition to these, in order to create fare competition for mobile service market, various regulations such as for when offering mobile phones have been implemented in recent years.
 If we or our sales partners are said to have improper business operations, we may be asked to disclose our names to the public and take measures to improve them.

 If we are asked to take measures to improve our practices, our results of operation and financial condition could be adversely impacted because of costs needed to take such actions and/or damage on corporate image.

 A number of regulations related to the usage of Internet already exist.
-However, arguments on the need for stricter regulations, including enhancement of measures against illegal and harmful information trading over Internet, stricter user identification, and protection of youth, have continuously been made.
-A regulation could be made requiring telecommunications operators to impose counter measures.
+However, arguments on the need for stricter regulations, including enhancement of measures against illegal and harmful information trading over Internet, stricter user identification, protection of youth and appropriate use of personal data, have continuously been made.
+Further legislation or self-imposed rules of the industry could be made or requiring telecommunications operators to impose counter measures.
 Depending on such requirement, a large amount of cost or facility investment could be necessary to comply.

 Regarding our consumer business, which comprise certain portion of our total business, in addition to the above mentioned Telecommunication Business Act, the business is subject to consumer protection related laws such as the Act against Unjustifiable Premiums and Misleading Representations.
 If we or sales partners fail to comply, our results of operations and financial condition could be adversely impacted because of fines from regulators, other than the MIC, demands for legal responsibility, or damage to corporate image.